Free Curly Hair Resources

 Lots of ideas here, some you may already have tried.
 First of all, detangle only when wet and with conditioner on the hair.
 Secondly, regular trims help.
 See my other FAQ addressing that.
 Thirdly, pause the lathering shampoo for a while, you might find you simply don’t need it.

 Use a quality water-soluble conditioner with ‘slip’.
 The feeling that the conditioner on the wet hair make things slippery is your goal here.
-I recommend the Clever Curl Fragrance-Free Light Conditioner.
+I recommend the Clever Curl Fragrance-Free Rich Conditioner.

 I really recommend learning to finger detangle, rather than reply on a brush for any child’s hair that is very fine in strand width.